Roman Catholic Diocese of Spokane: 1950 to 2015

 In 1951, Pope Pius XII erected the Diocese of Yakima, taking territory from the Diocese of Spokane.
-In early 1955, Pius XII named Reverend Bernard Topel of the Diocese of Helena as coadjutor bishop to assist White.
-When White died later that year, Topel automatically succeeded him as bishop of Spokane.
+In early 1955, Pius XII named Bernard Topel as coadjutor bishop to assist White.
+When White died later that year, Topel succeeded him as bishop.

-During his 22-year tenure, Topel established several parishes and schools, the Mater Cleri Seminary in Colbert, the Bishop White Seminary at Gonzaga University, the Immaculate Heart Retreat House, homes for unwed mothers, and housing for the elderly.
+During his 22-year tenure, Topel established several parishes and schools, maternity homes and housing for the elderly.In 1956, Topel opened the Bishop White Seminary at Gonzaga University.
+Topel in 1967 established the Immaculate Heart Retreat House in Spokane.
+Mater Cleri, a high school seminary, was inaugurated in Colbert in 1962.
+The Sisters of Providence in 1964 opened Holy Family Hospital in North Spokane.
+It is today Providence Holy Family Hospital.

 Topel retired in 1978.
-To replace Topel, Pope John Paul II named Reverend Lawrence Welsh of Helena in 1978.
+Lawrence Welsh replaced Topel in 1978.
 In 1990, shortly after Welsh was arrested in Spokane for driving under the influence of alcohol, he resigned as bishop of Spokane.

 John Paul II appointed Bishop William S. Skylstad of Yakima as the next bishop of Spokane in 1991.
 He retired in 2010.
 To replace Skylstad, Pope Benedict XVI selected Bishop Blase J. Cupich of the Diocese of Rapid City in 2010.

 In 2011, Cupich discouraged priests and seminarians in his diocese from participating in demonstrations in front of Planned Parenthood clinics or supporting 40 Days for Life, an anti-abortion movement that conducts vigils at facilities that offered abortion services.
 Cupich later clarified his position through a statement that said that he would not forbid priests from praying outside the clinics.
-In 2012, Cupich supported the decision of Gonzaga University to invite Anglican Bishop Desmond Tutu to speak at its graduation ceremonies and receive an honorary degree, against which the Cardinal Newman Society and others active in the anti-abortion movement were protesting.
+In 2012, Cupich supported the decision of Gonzaga University to invite Anglican Bishop Desmond Tutu to speak at its graduation ceremonies and receive an honorary degree.
+This was despite protests from the Cardinal Newman Society and others active in the anti-abortion movement.
 In 2014, Cupich became archbishop of the Archdiocese of Chicago.